-Chris Harrison is a Terrible Bachelorette Wingman
+Chris Harrison Is a Terrible Bachelorette Wingman

 Blake E., 31, an aspiring drummer from Marina del Rey, CA

 “Let’s look at Blake, who is 31 years old.
 Aspiring drummer.
-Um…” and Chris Harrison takes a long, shady pause here.
-“I’m an aspiring rock singer, but I think at some point — at 31— you’re just gonna have to call it a hobby.
-You can’t say you’re aspiring anymore… It just didn’t happen.
+Um …” and Chris Harrison takes a long, shady pause here.
+“I’m an aspiring rock singer, but I think at some point — at 31 — you’re just gonna have to call it a hobby.
+You can’t say you’re aspiring anymore … It just didn’t happen.
 But we’ll deal with that later.”

 Eric, 29, a personal trainer from Los Angeles, CA